-- 1. Parent makes a written request to the school Principal to transfer their child(ren) to another teacher (must be in the same grade level and/or course); Prior to principal consideration, a parent teacher conference must take place; - 2.
-The Principal considers the request and notifies the parent within two weeks.
-The Principal must consider - a.
-Class size - b.
-Grade and course - c.
-Any variable that would impact the student or class that is being considered (ex., discipline issues, teacher input) - 3.
-If approved, parent and teacher are notified; - 4.
-If not approved, parent is notified with explanation given.
+- Parent makes a written request to the school Principal to transfer their child(ren) to another teacher (must be in the same grade level and/or course); Prior to principal consideration, a parent teacher conference must take place; - The Principal considers the request and notifies the parent within two weeks.
+The Principal must consider: - Class size - Grade and course - Any variable that would impact the student or class that is being considered (ex., discipline issues, teacher input) - If approved, parent and teacher are notified; - If not approved, parent is notified with explanation given.